EdmundGoodman/Jupyter_Pylinter/source/index.rst

-.. card_deck documentation master file, created by sphinx-quickstart on Sun Jun 20 19:49:24 2021.
+.. jupylint documentation master file, created by sphinx-quickstart on Sun Jun 20 19:49:24 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to card_deck's documentation!
+Welcome to Jupylint's documentation!
 =====================================

 A simple tool to extract python code from a Jupyter notebook, and then run